-Sheep Lake Trail is a 5 mile heavily trafficked out and back trail located near Enumclaw, WA that features a lake and is good for all skill levels.
+Sheep Lake Trail is a 5 mile heavily trafficked out and back trail located near Enumclaw, Washington that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from July until October.
 Horses are also able to use this trail.

 A short hike to Sheep Lake, where hikers can stay for the day, camp for the night, or continue on to Sourdough Gap.
 Plenty of wildflowers and a lake perfect for swimming in the summer, as well as small, unmarked trails branching through the area for those that like to explore.

 Went on a high 80 degree day.
 Couldn't have asked for a better stop!
 Great views, cold water and a warm summer day.
 Would love to camp here next summer.

 Was a great view all the way around, What I didn't like was the trail is sandy and a lot of dusk if your behind people.
 Would do it again just for the view!

 This was not a bad hike for beginning hikers such as myself.
 The trail is popular and lots of foot traffic.
 In some places it's difficult to step aside to let fast hikers pass...it just takes patience.
 Most of the elevation gain takes place in the last mile, but the trail is wider there.
 The view at the end is worth the hike..